chiriacdaria/ARX-neliniar/README.md

-# ARX Nonlinear Model Identification
+# :thought_balloon: ARX Nonlinear Model Identification

 ## Introduction

 To address this stage of the project, a basic understanding of linear ARX models is required, as covered in the course material in the ARX Methods section.
 The nonlinear ARX method is also explained in an annex of the same section.